sergicanet9/go-hexagonal-api/README.md

 ## Deploy a new environment
 The steps for creating and deploying a new cloud environment on Azure are the following:
-1. Create an Azure Web App on Azure Portal and name it go-hexagonal-api-{env}, where {env} is the name of the new environment.
+1. Create an Azure Web App on Azure Portal and name it go-hexagonal-api-{db}-{env}, where {db} and {env} are the database used and the name of the new environment, respectively.
 2. Add an entry on the Web App´s Configuration with name "WEBSITES_PORT" and value "443".
 3. On the Web App´s App Service Logs, select "File system" and configure the Quota (MB) and the Retention Period (Days) for enabling app logs.
 4. On the Web App´s Deployment Center, select Github Actions option.
 Authorize the Github account if required.
-Then select the repository name, the registry source (Azure Container Registry, Docker Hub, etc.) and type the image name in the following format: go-hexagonal-api_api.{env}.
+Then select the repository name, the registry source (Azure Container Registry, Docker Hub, etc.) and type the image name in the following format: go-hexagonal-api-{db}.{env}.
 Make sure that the secrets for accessing to the registry source are provided on Github´s repository settings.
-5. Download the publish profile on Web App´s overview and add a secret entry on Github´s repository settings with its value and name it "AZUREAPPSERVICE_PUBLISHPROFILE_{ENV}".
+5. Download the publish profile on Web App´s overview and add a secret entry on Github´s repository settings with its value and name it "AZUREAPPSERVICE_PUBLISHPROFILE_{DB}_{ENV}".
-6. On Github´s repository settings, add a new environment named {env} and configure a manual approval protection rule.
+6. On Github´s repository settings, add a new environment named {db}-{env} and configure a manual approval protection rule.
-7. On the source code, create two files named docker-compose.{env}.yml and a config.{env}.json in the docker and config folders, respectively, and add the environment values in them.
-Make sure that the running port is "443" in both files.
+7. On the source code, create a file named config.{env}.json in the config folder and add the environment values in it.
-8. Modify the CI/CD Pipeline to include build-{env} and deploy-{env} jobs, using the proper environment names and secrets.
+8. Edit the CI/CD Pipeline file to include build-{db}-{env} and deploy-{db}-{env} jobs, using the proper environment names and secrets.
+Make sure that the running port specified in the file is "443".

 ## Author
 Sergi Canet Vela